canonical/k8s-snap/docs/src/reference/community.md

 ## Found a bug?

-You can always track what is going on with development by tracking the developments on Github.
+You can always track what is going on with development by tracking the developments on GitHub.
 This is also the best place to file a bug if you find one, or of course you are also welcome to contribute to the code.

-**Our commitment to you** - we monitor the issues on github regularly and we aim to triage all bug reports within three working days.
+**Our commitment to you** - we monitor the issues on GitHub regularly and we aim to triage all bug reports within three working days.